measurement-kit/measurement-kit/include/measurement_kit/README.md

 an arbitrary number of times during the lifecycle of a task.
 Unless otherwise specified, all the keys introduced below where added in MK v0.9.0.

-- `"failure.asn_lookup"`: There was a failure attempting to lookup the user autonomous system number.
+- `"failure.asn_lookup"`: (object) There was a failure attempting to lookup the user autonomous system number.
 The JSON returned by this event is like:

 ```JSON
 {